Requirements to Open a Massage School

 I think it’s exciting that there are so many massage therapists who are interested in opening a massage school!
 The way I look at it is that in the years between 2011 and today, hundreds of massage schools have closed – yet still hundreds of massage therapists have reached out in the last year asking for information on how to open a massage school.

 We are definitely a profession filled with passionate people who care about improving the quality of massage education!

-This year, my team attended the AMTA National Convention in Indianapolis where we had over 60 people sign up for information on how to open a massage school using our done-for-you system.
+In 2019, my team attended the AMTA National Convention in Indianapolis where we had over 60 people sign up for information on how to open a massage school using our done-for-you system.
 That is encouraging.

 I can certainly understand!
 After I graduated from massage school in 2006, I began traveling the country helping teach CE classes.
 I saw firsthand the lack of knowledge by LMTs around pathologies, and how to treat conditions that we commonly face as a massage therapist – such as whiplash and shoulder pain and dysfunction.

 These are conditions I learned to treat while still a student in school!

 What I saw around the country is precisely why I bought my massage school in 2010 and why I am committed today to help solve this problem by helping passionate massage therapists open their own massage school.